 Tuesday Morning Book Club

 New members are always welcome to join our lively, informal discussions.
 The club, a joint venture of the Library and FiftyForward College Grove, is open to adults of all ages.
 We meet on the third Tuesday of the month at 9 a.m.
 Visit our calendar for events.

 The Avid Readers Book Club will meet on fourth Wednesday each month at 1 p.m. to discuss the books that individual members have read during the past month.
 New members are always welcome to all groups.
 See Fairview's home page or email the Library for more information.
 Visit our calendar for events.

 Fairview Book Club

 The Fairview Book Club meets on the second Tuesday of every month at 6:30 p.m.
-Check out our calendar for events.
+Visit our calendar for events.

 Best Reads Book Club

 The Best Reads Book Club meets on the third Thursday of each month at 1 p.m.
 New readers are welcome.
-Meetings will be in the Library Meeting Room unless otherwise noted.
+Meetings will be in the Learning Center (2nd floor in the Reference Department) unless otherwise noted.
+Volunteer-led.